This is part four of a seven part series.

 Growing up I could not have told you how much money my dad made.
 Finances were a subject which was impolite to discuss and my wife’s parents were the same way.

-Money is not a subject which should be avoided as it is personal or subjective in nature.
+Money is not a subject which should be avoided.

 I was able to create this type of environment with my wife by gradually introducing it to her daily.